merryt/tymerrycom/src/routes/work/nuance.md

 ### EXPERIENCE VISION

-A major part of universal minds process is gaining empathy with users of software.
-This empathy is hard to give away or present in a few sentences, so what we did for this project was create a series of slides and illustrations that allow us to tell the story of what a physicians life is like a highlighting some of the benefits of our proposed solution.
+A major part of Universal Mind's process is gaining empathy with users of software.
+This empathy is hard to give away or present in a few sentences, so what we did for this project was create a series of slides and illustrations that allow us to tell the story of what a physician's life is like, highlighting some of the benefits of our proposed solution.

 For this experience vision we followed Dr. Olivia Lawrence a seasoned physician